hugopallard/hugopallard/README.md

 ### What am I looking for ?

-I am **not** looking for anything right now, but if you have an opportunity in software engineering starting in 2024 feel free to contact me !
-(Duration: ~6 months)
+I am looking for an **internship** in Software Engineering starting in 2024 !
+(Duration: ~6 months).
+This internship should conclude my studies.

 ---